simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

    // exec->start() is optional here as wait() starts the activity on need exec->wait();

-You can make the same code shorter as follows:
+You can shorten this code as follows:

 .. code-block:: cpp